microsoft/LSKV/README.md

 ## Receipts

 The receipts are available through the `etcdserverpb.Receipt/GetReceipt` endpoint (`/v3/receipt/get_receipt` for json).
-The receipt is a gRPC form of the [output available from CCF](https://microsoft.github.io/CCF/main/use_apps/verify_tx.html#write-receipts), see [`etcd.proto`](./proto/etcd.proto) for the definition of the message types.
+The receipt is a protobuf form of the [output available from CCF](https://microsoft.github.io/CCF/main/use_apps/verify_tx.html#write-receipts), see [`etcd.proto`](./proto/etcd.proto) for the definition of the message types.
 The custom claims that are registered for the receipt take the form of the `ReceiptClaims` message in that `etcd.proto` file.